vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Hybrid

 In this topology, only the Tanzu Kubernetes Grid management cluster is located in a central location.
 Each edge site has the infrastructure management plane (vCenter, and NSX Advanced Load Balancer controllers, DNS servers and NTP server).
-This design provides a better availability when the edge site gets disconnected from the main datacenter.
+This design provides a better availability when the edge site gets disconnected from the main data center.
 Additional component for monitoring, backup, and log management can also be installed at the edge site to provide the functionality locally.

 ![Hybrid Topology](./img/tkg-edge/tkg-edge-hybrid.drawio.png)